Military Report on the Sinai Peninsula

 She was a wealthy woman in her own right, and her interest in Lawrence and his work soon led to a thriving correspondence.
 She offered to proof-read the subscription edition of Seven Pillars that he was preparing, and began to send parcels of books, gramophone records and other gifts.
 Over the years, Lawrence gave her presents in return, including several valuable manuscripts of his writings.

 Lawrence's correspondence with the Shaws between 1922 and 1935 is the most significant series of his post-war letters to survive.
-It covers an extraordinary variety of topics and, for much of the time, the letters were so frequent that they provide something akin to a diary of his activities.
+It covers an extraordinary variety of topics and, for much of the time, the letters were so frequent that they provide something akin to a diary.

 The letters to Charlotte published here are accompanied by the few but important letters from her to Lawrence that he kept, and also by his correspondence with Bernard Shaw, and other collateral material.

 While editing the correspondence, Jeremy and Nicole Wilson had the advantage of reference to the chronological research files assembled during work on the authorised biography.
 These helped to provide material for full and informative notes.

 The first of the Lawrence–Shaw volumes starts when Lawrence met the Shaws in 1922 and ends in December 1926.
 One of its principal themes is the revision and production of the subscribers' Seven Pillars.
 The second volume covers the first of Lawrence's two years in India, during which he sent long letters to Charlotte almost weekly, providing the fullest account that we have of this period that was a turning-point in his life.
 The third volume covers the second year in India, providing insights into the writing of The Mint, the beginning of work translating Homer's Odyssey, and the months he spent at a remote RAF station at Miranshah.
 The letters from 1929-25 make up the fourth volume, covering Lawrence's most productive years in the RAF.